i-winxd/sound-player/README.md

 ## Installation

+You can go to the releases tab and download the executable there.

+Alternatively, if you don't trust executable files, then:

 Any version of Python 3.9 or later works.
 Download it off the [Python website](https://python.org/).
 When installing, be sure to check `Add Python to PATH`.
 You will also need `pygame`.
 Install it by running `python -m pip install pygame`